sanjaykshebbar/Dashboard/README.md

 - **Upload media**: Add new MP4 or JPG files to the media library.
 - **Delete media**: Remove existing media files from the system.

+###NOTE:
+This tool will automatically fetches the updated media content and get that displayed, where there is no manual intervention needed here.